Experienced Advice on Instagram Takeovers

-Your employees are a great resource for growing your social media presence and increasing engagement, but a lot of companies are afraid to incorporate them into official messaging.
+Your employees are a great resource for growing your social media presence and increasing engagement, but a lot of companies are afraid to incorporate them into official messaging through efforts like Instagram takeovers.
 There are risks to giving employees the reins on social, but the potential benefits are huge: you get to show off your organization’s personality, build credibility and trust, and increase the authenticity and creativity of your feed.

 An Instagram takeover program is an effective means to leverage employees who aren’t typically part of your corporate communications on your social platforms.
 An Instagram takeover is a great way to increase your account’s exposure and amplify your team members, which in turn will likely result in new followers and a more authentic tone.